Friday, May 23, 2025

 We are here to:

-• Love God with all our heart.
+• Love God with all our heart

-• Love others as ourselves.
+• Love others as ourselves

 • Live in a way that shows God’s goodness to the world.

 You are not here by accident.
 God made you for a reason.
-You are part of His big, beautiful plan!
+You are part of His big, beautiful plan.

-So how do we get there?
+How do we get to heaven?

-(John 3:16) “For God so loved the world that He gave His only Son, that whoever believes in Him will not perish but have eternal life.”
+John 3:16 tells us, “For God so loved the world that He gave His only Son, that whoever believes in Him will not perish but have eternal life.”

-• Follow Jesus every day.
-That means:
+• We need to follow Jesus every day.
+That means we need to:

 • Pray to God